Maximilianos/maxpanas.com/notes.md

 ## Server Error Handler

-- fix error handler so that it responds to errors correctly
+- DONE! - fix generic error handler so that it responds to errors
 - Add separate error renderer for the api responses
-- and separate error renderer for the frontnend responses
+- and separate error renderer for the frontend responses
-- add suggestions on error page for potential misspelling of links
+- add suggestions on frontend error page for potential misspelling of links
+- replace console.log with proper error logging software

 ## Security